Title: My Name is Khan (2010)

 I don’t know how many times, but My Name is Khan is the several time films that I’ve watched starring Shah Rukh Khan and Kajol.
 I used to watch Hindi films when I was a kid and that time, I didn’t really understand everything.
 Now that I have a better understanding and I think Shah Rukh Khan and Kajol are really really a great actor and actress.
 I’ve watched their other films again like Kabhi Khushi Kabhie Gham (2001) and trust me, I shed some tears.
 Scratch that.
 Not some, but a lot of tears.
 I think I’ll do a review about it later.
 Anyway, both Shah Rukh Khan and Kajol are so good.
 I can actually feel their emotion.
 Their chemistry looks so real that you will believe that there’s something going on between them in real life as well.

-In My Name is Khan, Shah Rukh Khan played a man that have Asperger’s syndrome.
+In My Name is Khan, Shah Rukh Khan played a man that has Asperger’s syndrome.
 It’s not an easy role do.
-I can’t compare whether being Rizwan Khan is harder or when Eddie Redmayne’s playing Stephen Hawking in The Theory of Everything (2014) is harder.
-I believe you can’t really compare two roles because no roles are the same, especially when you don’t experience the roles’ experiences.
+I can’t compare whether being Rizwan Khan is harder or when Eddie Redmayne is playing Stephen Hawking in The Theory of Everything (2014) is harder.
+I believe you can’t really compare two roles because no role is the same, especially when you don’t experience the roles’ experiences.
 But seriously, I must praise Shah Rukh Khan.
 He isn’t called the King of Bollywood for nothing.
 His acting is so natural that it looks so real that you can either laugh or cry whenever you see him act.
 As Rizwan Khan too, Shah Rukh Khan studied about Asperger’s syndrome patients for months.
 And his hard work really paid off because he was excellent in this film.
 We should applause his totality.
 I can also say the same with Kajol.
 She’s such a great actress that you can actually feel the sadness when you see her cry.
 Even though her role as Mandira was not as difficult as Shah Rukh Khan’s because she played a normal person, but the emotion she put into her role is excellent and needed to be praised.
 Both Shah Rukh Khan and Kajol have made their chemistry looks really realistic.

 Since the story of My Name is Khan is pretty serious, I am so glad that no dancing and singing included in the film.
 At least not in a way an Indian film used to have.
 It’s not that their dancing is bad or the songs are not good, it’s actually otherwise.
 However, in a serious film such as this, I am so glad that they didn’t put any of those songs and dances in the film.
 We can more focus on the story because the story itself is already great enough and thought you so much.